IBM/kafka-streaming-click-analysis/README.md

 Setup structured streaming to read from Kafka:

-*Note: Replace `ip:port` with the correct values of ip and port of the running Kafka service, which is defaulted to `localhost:9092` when running locally.*
+> **NOTE**: Replace `ip:port` with the correct values of ip and port of the running Kafka service, which is defaulted to `localhost:9092` when running locally.

 ```scala
 scala> val records = spark.readStream.format("kafka")